 Reptilicus was co-produced by Denmark’s Saga Studio, who held distribution rights for Scandinavia.
 AIP would distribute everywhere else.
 Danish and English versions were shot simultaneously, with the cast performing in both languages.
 As Sidney Pink notes in his autobiography, “if the idea sounds complicated, in actuality it was worse.”
 Pink would direct his version of a scene, and then the film’s Danish director, Poul Bang, would re-arrange the camera and lighting setups for his version.
 It was, “a stupid way to shoot a movie”, Pink said.
 “It would have been faster had we shot one complete picture, then shot the other version.”

-The cast of Reptilicus were an eclectic group of Danish actors, many of whom were cultural icons in their home country.
+The cast of Reptilicus was an eclectic group of Danish actors, many of whom were cultural icons in their home country.
 In particular, though his part is small in the English version, Dirch Passer (who plays a bumbling nightwatchman) was a comedy legend in Denmark.
-Sidney Pink had worked with Passer on The Green-Eyed Elephant (1960), a TV-pilot-turned-Danish-feature-comedy Pink shot in Denmark prior to Reptilicus.
+Sidney Pink had worked with Passer on The Green-Eyed Elephant (1960), a TV pilot turned Danish feature comedy Pink shot in Denmark prior to Reptilicus.
 In its original TV pilot format, Pink had specifically written a part for Passer after seeing him in Henrik Sandberg’s soldier comedies like Soldaterkammerater Rykker Ud (roughly translated as Soldier Comrades Move Out, 1959).
 Pink was so impressed with Passer that he called him back for a similar role in Reptilicus.

 With production completed, Sidney Pink began assembling his English version.
 In this first cut, all of the Danish cast re-looped their lines in English except for Dirch Passer, Marlies Behrens (who plays UNESCO scientist Connie Miller) and Carl Ottosen (who plays General Mark Grayson).
 In fact, Sidney Pink himself dubbed Ottosen for this version.